 During these uncertain times brought about by the COVID-19 outbreak, many businesses are now faced with a significant increase in late payments by their customers, forcing a strain on cash flow.
 In this article, we will look into how businesses can deal with late payments and how you can reduce the likelihood of delayed payments.

 Know Your Customer

-Before onboarding your customer, ensure you have done sufficient level of credit checks (via credit bureaus, the local chamber of commerce, bank and trade references).
+Before onboarding, your customer, ensure you have done sufficient level of credit checks (via credit bureaus, the local chamber of commerce, bank, and trade references).
 This will help you assess whether or not to offer credit terms to your customer.
-This exercise will also need to be carried out on a regular basis to manage credit risks, reduce late payments and bad debts.
+This exercise will also need to be carried out on a regular basis to manage credit risks, and reduce late payments and bad debts.

 Reducing Late Payments Through Active Communication